How to Get Rid of Flyaways: 10 Ways to Smooth Out Flyaway Hair

 3. Soothe your split ends with serum.

 Okay, so we realize that for some, a trim doesn’t always happen.
 If you don’t have an issue with breakage, you can get by a bit longer with a repairing.
 These serums work to seal around your split ends, creating a sleek look.
-Use a good dab of Bed Head by TIGI Ego Boost Split End Mender to help mend and protect your dry and damaged hair.
+Spritz Dove Hair Therapy Brilliant Gloss Repair + Ceramide Serum to help mend and protect your dry and damaged hair.
 This product for split ends can be used on color-treated hair and uses ceramides to lock-in moisture and boost shine.
 Also, give these keratin smoothing treatments a try.